Urbana man not guilty by reason of insanity in 2021 car vandalisms

 Victims lived on South McCullough, South Busey, West Illinois, North and South Coler, West Springfield, South Urbana and Stoughton streets.

-Police arrested Bone on March 5 as he walked on Vine Street not far from the police station.
+Police arrested Bone on March 5 as he was walking on Vine Street not far from the police station.
 By that time, they had taken more than 100 reports of damage to vehicles.
 Fletcher put the final tally of victims at 145.

 Bone, through his attorney Monroe McWard of Springfield, waived his right to have a jury hear the evidence against him.
 Instead, McWard and Fletcher submitted to Webber a synopsis of the evidence and had him decide Bone’s guilt or innocence.